iboB/ibob.github.com/_posts/2020-01-13-cmake-package-management.md

 category: programming
 tags: ['c++', 'cmake']

-excerpt: ... well at least according to me
+excerpt: Well, at least according to me
 ---

-*... well at least according to me*
+*Well, at least according to me*

 I recently encountered a CMake feature which I wasn't aware of.
 It's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html).
 I'm sure this is not news to most people since it was added in CMake 3.14[^1] and that's been around since February of 2019, so two years now, but this feature is a revelation.